elasmo4/SQL-Challenge/README.md

 <h5>Features and Tests:</h5>

-> The main purpose of SQL-Challenge
+> SQL-Challenge demonstrates how to extract information using queries from an SQL schema.
 >

 <h5>Contact:</h5>